 His poems have been featured across twenty countries in more than a hundred publications, including Axon, Drunken Boat, Mascara Literary Review, Prairie Schooner, Third Coast, Wasafiri, Washington Square Review, The Straits Times, Southeast Asia Globe and Time Out Magazine.
 His work has been selected for anthologies such as UNION (Ethos Books, 2015), Kulit: Asian Literature for the Language Classroom (Pearson, 2014), Manoa (University of Hawai‘i Press, 2014), Off the Rocks (NewTown Writers, 2014), Mildly Erotic Verse (Emma Press, 2013), Ayam Curtain (Math Paper Press, 2012) and Moving Words (The Literary Centre, 2011).

 Jerrold has been a featured author at literary festivals such as the Interrobang Book Fair (2013), Ledbury Poetry Festival (2014), London Book Fair (2013), SEA Arts Festival (2014), Singapore National Poetry Festival (2015) and Singapore Writers Festival (2013–2015), educational institutions such as the National University of Singapore, Anglo-Chinese School (Independent) and Anglican High School, and events such as Singapore Day 2014 and the Southbank Centre’s Festival of Love 2014.

-His poems, which are taught in Singaporean schools, have been translated into Mandarin and Spanish.
+His poems, which are included in the Singapore-Cambridge GCE A-Level syllabus, have been translated into Mandarin and Spanish.